Longboard Wheel Guide

 The ultimate longboard wheel would grip for ages and still slide predictably.

-Here at Lush we put a lot on progressive, predictable wheels, and recommend that you look for this characteristic above all others when choosing your next set - you'll be safer, learn stuff faster, and have a lot more fun.
+Here at Vandem we put a lot on progressive, predictable wheels, and recommend that you look for this characteristic above all others when choosing your next set - you'll be safer, learn stuff faster, and have a lot more fun.

 Jooz Hughes with a "squat slide" into a corner - balancing on the edge of grip, a progressive wheel makes this a lot easier.